 According to the Bureau of Labor Statistics, in 2017 that was the median income for lawyers in the U.S.

 We get attorney and law firm clients coming in who earn less than that, and some who earn a lot more.
-Our first question to all our attorney clients is:
+Our first question to all our family law firms clients is:

 The biggest difference between the average earners and high earners is simple: one group relies on referrals, and the other group leverages online marketing for law firms.

-This guide is built to give you the steps to get the predictable and consistent online visibility, traffic and prospect conversion your law firm needs to grow.
-We’ll explain how a digital marketing engine should really work, and how it can be modeled successfully for attorneys, regardless of their practice area.
+This guide is built to give you the steps to get the predictable and consistent online visibility, traffic, and prospect conversion your family law firm needs to grow.
+We’ll explain how a digital marketing strategy should really work, and how it can be modeled successfully for attorneys, regardless of their practice area.

 We’ll start simple.
-All the steps below address the two parts of a strategy for a steady stream of new family law and divorce clients:
+All the steps below address the two parts of a strategy for a steady stream of new paying clients for your divorce and family law firm:

-Part 1: Be where prospective clients are looking for your services.
+Part 1: Be where potential clients are looking for your services.

-Part 2: Give prospects what they need, so they choose you when they’re ready to retain a family or divorce law attorney.
+Part 2: Give potential new clients what they need, so they choose you when they’re ready to retain a divorce or family law attorney.

-So, you must be present where and when prospective clients are looking online, which is primarily Google.
+So, you must be present where and when prospective clients are looking online, which is primarily Google, and social media channels.

 Maybe you’ve already been on Google and didn’t get the results you wanted.